 \section{Monte Carlo experiments}

-Now we turn to Monte Carlo simulations.
-We focus on the parametric case with normal errors as described in Section \ref{section:paramid} and compare the performance of the newly proposed estimator in \ref{subsection:paramest} to the standard bivariate ordered probit estimator.
-The baseline model across all simulations is and the unobservables are independent of regressors and jointly normal, as given in (\ref{gaussianbiv}).
-This form of a baseline model allows us to differentiate between exclusive and non-exclusive covariates explicitly.
-We aim to illustrate estimation in different scenarios, such as those with no exclusive covariates ($\gamma_1=\gamma_2=0$) and those with an exclusive covariate in just one latent process.
-There are two main takeaways from this section.
-First, in the given parametric model, parameters of a non-lattice model may be identified even without any exclusive covariates.
-Second, estimating lattice models instead of non-lattice ones may ignore the broad bracketing nature of the decision process and result in inconsistent estimators of all model parameters.
-Our simulations and empirical applications show settings in which, for example, we expect a positive correlation between unobservables but the imposition of a lattice structure delivers a statistically significant negative correlation.
-The degree of inconsistency of the parameters of indices in latent processes depends on how well a lattice model can approximate the true non-lattice one.
-In some situations, therefore, the degree of inconsistency of such parameters is mild, whereas in other cases, it is more severe.
+We now examine Monte Carlo simulations for the parametric case with normal errors, as outlined in Section \ref{sec:parametric}.
+We compare the constrained maximum likelihood estimator described in Section \ref{sec:parametric} for models with general rectangular structures (we will refer to it from now as \textit{non-lattice probit}) to the standard bivariate ordered probit estimator (that is, the estimator of a lattice model under normal errors).
+The baseline model is

+where unobservables are independent of regressors and jointly normal with zero means and unit variances.
+This setup distinguishes exclusive and non-exclusive covariates.
+We explore scenarios with no exclusive covariates ($\gamma_1=\gamma_2=0$) and with an exclusive covariate in one latent process.
+The key findings are: (i) non-lattice model parameters may be estimated well without exclusive covariates, and (ii) using lattice instead of non-lattice models can yield inconsistent estimators for all parameters by ignoring broad bracketing in the decision process.
+Our simulations and applications show cases in which an expected positive correlation between unobservables is estimated to be significantly negative under a lattice model.
+The inconsistency in index parameters depends on how well the lattice model approximates the true non-lattice model.

-For each simulation design, we estimate the parameters on 250 independent random samples.
-The sample size is $5000$ and the penalty term in (\ref{eq:penterm}) is set equal to $N$.
-Unreported results from alternative choices of $N$ and $\lambda$ are quantitatively similar.
+Each simulation design uses 250 independent random samples of size $N=5,000$, with the penalty term in (\ref{penalty}) set to $N$.
+Alternative $N$ and $\lambda_N$ values yield similar results.

-\subsection{Design 1: 2$\times$2 structure, no excluded regressors}
+\subsubsection{Design 1: 2$\times$2 structure, no excluded regressors}